India CPM Benchmarks

 India CTV CPM benchmarks: what advertisers pay and what to expect

-India CTV CPMs—the cost per thousand impressions paid by advertisers—range from roughly ₹150 to ₹1,500 depending on platform, format, targeting depth, deal type, and content context.
+India CTV CPMs — the cost per thousand impressions paid by advertisers — range from roughly ₹150 to ₹1,500 depending on platform, format, targeting depth, deal type, and content context.
 Standard non-skippable pre-roll on a mid-tier platform through open programmatic sits at the lower end.
 Premium non-skippable pre-roll on JioHotstar during live sports pushes toward the top.
-The spread is wide because India CTV is still a maturing market, and price discovery is ongoing.
+The Dentsu Digital Advertising Report 2025 projects India's CTV ad market at approximately INR 1,500 crore by 2025 — with CPMs rising as advertiser demand grows faster than supply.
 This article explains the benchmark landscape, the variables that move CPMs, and how to read market data without being misled by headline numbers.

 What does a CPM actually represent in CTV?